 HOW DOES IT WORK, DO I BRING YOU THE VAN OR THE VAN IS INCLUDED?

-We are focused on building out the ProMaster 159 High Roof.
+We work primarily with ProMaster, Sprinter and Transit.
 You bring us your own van, or have it delivered to the shop.
 We can work with a local dealer to find you a ProMaster.
 We are not building out skoolies, trailers, minivans, etc. at this time.

 HOW LONG IS YOUR WAITING LIST?

 Typically, we can get your van in the shop 2-3 months from placing a deposit.
 A build usually takes 6-8 weeks.